-LSPs are to be used as a working document and reviewed at least termly.
-(Minimum of 3 per year).
+LSPs are to be used as a working document and reviewed at least termly (minimum of 3 per year), through an assess, plan, review, do system of evaluation.

 6. Assessments and Record Keeping

 Assessments and records will be kept to ensure that pupils with SEND are working at the appropriate level.
 Information about the progress of individual pupils is passed on from teacher to teacher, and to parents.
 Pupils' progress will be closely tracked.
 There will be regular discussions between the SENDCo, child's teacher and parents to inform monitoring and progress.